-Being part of the CSM postgraduate research (PGR) community means that you will play an instrumental part in research projects that have a significant impact on both your chosen field of study and wider society; from pioneering new intelligent prospecting and extraction methods to understanding the effects of ancient global climate change.
+Being part of the Camborne School of Mines postgraduate research (PGR) community means that you will play an instrumental part in research projects that have a significant impact on both your chosen field of study and wider society; from pioneering new intelligent prospecting and extraction methods to understanding the effects of ancient global climate change.
 CSM is continuously investing in growing and expanding its research expertise, and has a record of attracting major projects and talented individuals.

 Communication and collaboration is at the heart of CSM.
 Weekly gatherings take place over tea and cake, ensuring strong relationships are built with every member.
 In addition to your project supervisor, every student is assigned a mentor who falls outside your project for personal support and advice.
 There are opportunities to get to know those outside of CSM during social events.
 For example, every last Friday of the month the whole PGR Penryn campus community gather for a social event.